 The bottom line: Debt Payoff Planner helps you easily track your debt and create a repayment plan that works with your budget.

-The bottom line: If you prefer a simple spreadsheet over an automated debt payoff app, Undebt.it could help generate a repayment plan that works for you.
+The bottom line: If you prefer simple spreadsheets over automated debt payoff apps, Undebt.it could help generate a repayment plan that works for you.

 Sometimes paying off your debt is really a matter of budgeting.
 After all, it’s hard to know how much you can put towards your debt if you don’t have a handle on your income and expenditures.
-If that’s the case for you, we recommend MoneyStrands.
-The free app helps you set up a budget, creating savings goals, analyze your spending, and more.
+If that’s the case for you, you may try MoneyStrands.
+The free app helps you set up a budget, create savings goals, analyze your spending, and more.

 The bottom line: While MoneyStrands doesn’t create a debt repayment plan for you per se, it could help you figure out just how much extra cash you have each month to pay off your debt.

-If you like setting goals and rewards for yourself and want to gamify your debt payoff plan, give Tip Yourself a try.
+The Tip Yourself app (acquired by Earnin and folded into its app beginning June 30, 2020) stands apart from other debt payoff apps in that it will help you set goals and rewards for yourself and ultimately gamify your debt payoff plan.
 The app allows you to send yourself money for a job well done—sort of like a tip.
 That money is put into a savings account that you can use for whatever you want, including paying off your debt.

-The bottom line: Tip Yourself makes it easy and fun to reward yourself for good behavior and set aside cash to pay off your debt.
+The bottom line: Tip Yourself (part of the Earnin app) makes it easy and fun to reward yourself for changing your spending habits and set aside cash to pay off your debt.

 Explore your options for getting control of your financial future

 Learning how to pay down debt, manage money, and plan for your future doesn’t need to be hard, especially if you use one of the various free debt payoff apps.
 But here is one more suggestion: We have created a simple-to-follow guide to help you find other tools and strategies for moving toward a better financial future.
 Get started by downloading our free guide right now.